School Science Lessons

 or Centrosema (butterfly pea)

-In the rotation you may have a fallow when you grow no crop, or a green manure fallow when you grow a legume crop and dig it into the soil to rot before the next crop is planted.
+a green manure fallow when you grow a legume crop and dig it into the soil to rot before the next crop is planted.

 The legume crop will fertilize the soil when the root nodules and the rest of the plant rots and add plant nutrients such as nitrogen to the soil.